cysouw/diathesis/text/c07_participle.md

    Der Junge ist wach.
 :::

-Similarly, with experience light verbs *wissen, glauben, sehen* and *finden* there are different diatheses depending on the valency of the main verb.
-These constructions are clearly related, and I tend to consider them simply all the same construction.
-First, an experiencer is added with intransitives like *einschlafen* 'to fall asleep' [@next a], see [@sec:participles-wissen-reflexive].
-Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivized before the experiencer is added [@sec:participles-wissen-experiencer].
-Finally, with many transitive verbs, the new experiencer is the erstwhile accusative object, and a reflexive pronoun has to be added [@sec:participle-wissen-commutative].
+Similarly, with opiniative light verbs *wissen, glauben, sehen* and *finden* there exist different diatheses depending on the valency of the main verb.
+These different constructions are clearly related, and I tend to consider them all to be special cases of the same underlying construction.
+The following diatheses are attested: first, an opinionator is added with intransitives like *einschlafen* 'to fall asleep' [@next a], see [@sec:participles-wissen-experiencer].
+Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivized before the opinionator is added [@sec:participles-wissen-commutative].

 ::: ex
 a.
 Der Junge schläft ein. \
    Der Großvater wusste den Jungen eingeschlafen.
 b.
 Das Archiv hebt den Nachlass auf. \
    Der Großvater wusste den Nachlass im Archiv gut aufgehoben.
-c.
-Irgendjemand liebt den Großvater. \
-   Der Großvater wusste sich geliebt.
 :::

 In contrast, the separation between similar constructions becomes crucial in cases in which there is no complementary distribution but even possible ambiguity.
-For example, there are two clearly different constructions of *haben* with a participle, and some verbs can occur in both leading to possibly ambiguous sentences.
+For example, there are two clearly different constructions of *haben* with a participle, and some verbs can occur in both leading to possibly ambiguous sentences, exemplified here with *schneiden* 'to cut'.
 First, there is the *haben-Perfekt* [@next a], see [@sec:participles-haben-transitive-perfect] and second the *haben-Pertinenzdativ* [@next b], see [@sec:participles-haben-passive].
+There is a crucial difference here in who is doing the cutting.

 ::: ex
 a.
 Der Friseur hat (mir) die Haare geschnitten.